The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: Further Experimental Results

 \subsection{The Animal-AI Testbed}

-See Figure \ref{fig:CompetitionSmoothLinePlots} for smoothed learning curves (LOESS) with 95\% confidence intervals for dreamer-v3 with 64$\times$64 visual input and PPO with raycasts.

-To examine the differences between agents and between levels on the Animal-AI Testbed, we used a generalised linear mixed effects model, implemented in \textit{R} \cite{bates2015lme4}.
-Level and Agent are taken as fixed effects, with participant id (either the RNG seed of the agent or the id of the human participant) as a random intercept.
-Pass/fail (\texttt{Pass}) is the response variable.
+To examine the differences between agents and between levels on the Animal-AI Testbed, we used a generalised linear mixed effects model, implemented in \textit{R} (\cite{bates2015lme4}).
+Level and Agent are taken as fixed effects, with participant ID (either the name of the agent or the ID of the human participant) as a random intercept.
+Pass/fail is the response variable.
 The model, with a logit link function, was fitted by maximum likelihood (Adaptive Gauss-Hermite Quadrature) with the BOBYQA optimizer and 10 integration points.
-Data from five different random number initialisations (seeds) were used for the random action agent and for the heuristic agent were used (note: only one is shown for the latter agent in Figure \ref{fig:competitionBarChart}).
-Data from one initialisation were used for dreamer-v3, PPO, \textit{Trrrrr}, and \textit{ironbar}.
-Data from 59 children aged 6-10 (those who completed all 40 tasks in \cite{voudouris2022direct}) were included.

 In Table \ref{tab:odds-ratio-competition}, the odds ratios of success to failure are presented.
 The population of agents is significantly more likely to pass the \textit{Preferences} level compared to the first \textit{Food Retrieval} level, perhaps because the arena is more restricted with walls, so there is less space for exploration.
 They are also significantly more likely to pass the \textit{Generalisation} level.
-They are significantly more likely to fail \textit{Spatial Reasoning \& Support}, \textit{Object Permanence \& Working Memory}, \textit{Numerosity \& Advanced Preferences}, and Causal Reasoning, indicating that these levels are difficult.
+They are significantly more likely to fail \textit{Spatial Reasoning \& Support}, \textit{Object Permanence \& Working Memory}, \textit{Numerosity \& Advanced Preferences}, and \textit{Causal Reasoning}, indicating that these levels are difficult.

 Taking the random action agent to define chance performance, PPO is not significantly more likely to pass the tasks than chance.
-Dreamer is significantly more likely to pass than chance, as were ironbar, Trrrrr, and children.
-Children are 40 times more likely to pass than chance, while ironbar and Trrrrr are 19 times more likely.
+Dreamer is significantly more likely to pass than chance, as were ironbar, Trrrrr, the Heuristic Agent, and children.
+Children are 47 times more likely to pass than chance, while ironbar and Trrrrr are 19 times more likely.
 Dreamer is six times more likely.